exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 Query is a plain JavaScript condition or expression.
 Any global and native JavaScript object can be used inside of Query.
-We can also use dynamic references to access other fields' values.
+You can also use dynamic references to access other fields' values.
-To define a reference we should specify referenced field name in dependsOnRef attribute on it.
+In order to define a reference, referenced field's name should be specified in dependsOnRef attribute.
-Then it's accessible in the query by this name via @ symbol.
+Then reference will be accessible in the query using @ or @@ symbol and reference name.

 ##### Query Reference Syntax

+There are two versions of references available in the Queries:
+ - Single reference:  `@reference`.
+Single reference starts from the @ symbol in the query, it allows to access a defined field value.
+Single reference should reference existing field and will not be reattached on dynamic DOM change.
+ - Multiple reference: `@@reference`.
+Starts from double @ symbols.
+Allows to access a group of field values marked by the same reference name.
+ Multiple reference always returns array in the query.

+Note: multiple reference triggers query update on any group update: changing some of group fields value, adding or removing referenced field.
+So usage of multiple reference can slow down queries performance.

 Area to find referenced field can be narrowed down by providing the Scope.
 Scope is a CSS Selector of the closest container element.